iterative/katacoda-scenarios/basics/sharing-data/step2.md

 1. We used GIT to synchronize the configuration file `.dvc/config` between `workspace-a` and `workspace-b`, so the remote storage that we added on `workspace-a` became available automatically on `workspace-b`.
+This way we ensure that both workspaces use the same remote storage.

 2. The commands `dvc push` and `dvc pull` (as well as `dvc fetch`) are conservative.
 By default they copy only the minimum amount of data that satisfies the requirements of the current state of the workspace.
-To increase the range of the copied data we can use the options `-a, --all-branches` and `-T, --all-tags`.
+To increase the range of the copied data, we can use the options `-a, --all-branches` and `-T, --all-tags`.

 3. The command `dvc status --cloud` as well can use the options `-a, --all-branches` and `-T, --all-tags` when comparing the local cache with the remote cache.